BIGBOOTYKOUSHIK/Software/README.md

 cleaner appearance with rounded corners and hover highlighting.
 Each card includes a white border so it stands out against any background.

+All screens feature a subtle animated star field.
+The background is tinted with whichever color you choose in **Settings**, giving the game a lively but still readable atmosphere.

 ## Settings
 Choose **Settings** from the main menu to customize the game's appearance.
 You can cycle through several background colors and text colors.
 The card